 You’re a talented artist.
 How do you manage the artistic you and mum life?

 Thank you!
 It’s amazing what you can do when your passion is the driving force.
 Being a Mum is an absolute pleasure (most of the time) and now that two of the kids are at school I have more time to spend painting.
-My day is hectically busy and I don’t seem to have lots of time for friendships during the week, which I miss.
+My day is hectic and I don’t seem to have lots of time for friendships during the week, which I miss.

 A normal day would be waking early, making lunches and getting the kids fed and dressed for the day.
 After taking the kids to school or preschool, I head to the gym for fitness and more so my mental sanity.
 It definitely clears my head and gives me the energy to paint with gusto.
 By about 10.15am I’m back and in my studio painting my heart out until school pick up or I have to cook dinner.
 Luckily for me my husband helps A LOT.
 He helps me in my studio making canvases and shipping out paintings plus with the household chores and with the kids.
 This allows me to spend as much time as I can to grow our business.